MentorMate/python-project-cli/README.md

   ```

 ### Automatic package update
-In order to automate the release versioning we use `python-semantic-release`, which utilizes the [Angular Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/).
-That means that we need to adopt it in our commit messages.
-As a brief overview, the following types will:
+As a brief overview of the main types for angular's conventional commits:
   - `BREAKING CHANGE:` **in the commit's footer** will bump to a new major version `1.0.0` -> `2.0.0`
   - `feat:` will bump to a new minor version `1.0.0` -> `1.1.0`
   - `fix:`, `perf:` will bump to a new patch version `1.0.0` -> `1.0.1`